feichao93/temme/readme.md

 div{$txt|myFilter(x, y, z)};
 ```

-## Content
+## Content (TODO rename to a better name)

 The selectors in the curly brackets after normal CSS selector are called content.
-Content is used to capture text or html of a node.
-Content consists of several content-parts, separated by semicolons.
-Each content-part can be in one of the following forms:
+Content can be in one of the following forms:

 1. Capture.
 This will capture text/html of the node into the specified field;
 2. Assignment.
 It is like a conditional assignment, if temme find that a node satisfies the normal CSS selector, then the assignment is executed;